 Check the Food and Fuel

-You need to open the lid and check the food every so often.
+You need to open the lid of the smoking chamber and check the food every so often.
 It depends on how high the setting is and what you’re cooking.
-A meat thermometer is ideal for checking how well the food has been grilled because you can monitor your food temperature with ease.
+A meat thermometer with temperature probes is ideal for checking how well the food has been grilled because you can monitor your food temperature with ease.

 Make sure to check the food every half an hour or so just to be sure, and make sure to check the water basin under the food if it needs a refill.
 You can add more fuel to the smoker box if you deem it necessary, but do all of this in moderation.
 Don’t lose sight of the main goal, which is to cook up some grub.

 Once the meat has been prepared, the first thing you should do is set it aside on a plate, and then leave it to cool.
 While the food is cooling, use a steel brush to clean the grill of any leftover meat and charcoal dust.
 This will prevent any burns or bruises that you may suffer as a result of negligent cleaning.

 When the grill is cooled, you can clean it much more thoroughly, but for now, while you just want to go over it to preserve its function while the food cools, this is enough.